sigmaai/self-driving-golf-cart/README.md

 2. Semantic Segmentation
 3. Object Detection 🚙
 4. Drive by Wire (DBW)
-5. Traffic Light Detection 🚦
-6. Lane Detection 🛣
-7. Localization 🛰️ (currently with GPS)
+5. Localization 🛰️ (currently with GPS)
+6. CARLA simulator integration

-Path planning is coming soon...
+Stereoscopic vision system coming soon...

 For the full documentation of the development process, please visit my website: [www.neilnie.com](https://www.neilnie.com)

 # Try it out
+Before you jump in, let me describe the hardware requirement for this project. **A webcam is the minimum requirment.** At this point, you can only run the whole system on the actual self-driving vehicle.
+ROS will throw warnings (even errors) at you if you don't have the hardware connected to your Linux machine. **If you don't have access to the hardware setup, don't worry** 👇

+- You can tryout individual packages and nodes, and might find them helpful for your own projects.
+- You can also tryout the CARLA simulator.
+(Maybe even improve the current system.)

+To compile the project:

 1. Clone the repository.
 2. Make sure you have all the [dependencies](./ros/requirements.txt) installed.
 3. Make sure that you have [ROS](http://wiki.ros.org/melodic/Installation/Ubuntu) installed on your computer.
-(I am currently using ROS Melodic)
+(I am using ROS Melodic)
 4. `cd PROJECT_DIRECTORY/ros`
 5. `catkin_make`
 6. `source devel/setup.bash`
 7. `roslaunch driver drive.launch`